lunapi.segsrv¶

 list

-- get_all_annots_with_inst_ids(anns, hms=True)[source]¶
+- get_all_annots_with_inst_ids(anns, hms=False)[source]¶

-Return all annotation events including instance IDs.
+Return all annotation events with instance IDs and exact timepoints.

 - Parameters: